Home Care Supplements

 The veterans’ supplement in home care, introduced on 1 August 2013, provides additional funding for veterans with a mental health condition accepted by the Department of Veterans’ Affairs (DVA) as related to their service.
 Read more about the veterans’ supplement in home care.

 The oxygen supplement is a primary supplement paid to aged care providers of residential care (including respite) and home care for care recipients with a specified medical need for the continual administration of oxygen.
-This need will normally be met by a concentrator.
 Read more about the oxygen supplement.

 Enteral Feeding Supplement

-The home care viability supplement is payable to providers in rural and remote areas in recognition of higher costs of doing business.
-Read more about the viability supplement.
+The home care viability supplement is paid to providers on behalf of home care recipients in rural and remote areas in recognition of higher costs of delivering care and services in these areas.
+Read more about the viability supplement in home care.

 The top-up supplement is payable to a provider for a consumer who previously held an Extended Aged Care at Home – Dementia (EACH-D) package, prior to 1 August 2013.